vikramkannav/HeartRate/source/includes/_posts.md

 ## Posts

-This is API is used for the user posts.
+This API is used for the posts those he follow or like users.
+With this API user can see the other users posts.

 ```shell
 curl -X GET \